Kling

 The #1 rule of image-to-video prompting: describe motion, not scenes.
 If your prompt mentions colors, backgrounds, clothing, or what the subject looks like, you're competing with the image the model already sees — causing reconciliation artifacts.
 Verbs and camera directions only.

-Standard tier at 19 credits/second costs 95 credits per 5-second clip; Pro at 25 credits/second costs 125 credits.
-The 30-credit difference is only worth it for human faces.
-For a batch of 10 landscape animations, Standard saves 300 credits (950 vs 1,250) with no visible quality loss.
+Standard tier and Pro tier both produce 5-second clips.
+The tier upgrade is only worth it for human faces.
+For a batch of 10 landscape animations, Standard delivers identical perceived quality with no visible quality loss.

-Pro tier doesn't just improve faces — it pays for itself.
-You'll typically regenerate Standard results 3-4 times trying to get natural facial expressions (285-380 credits wasted), then switch to Pro anyway.
-Starting with Pro for face animations is cheaper in practice despite the higher per-clip cost.
+Pro tier doesn't just improve faces — it pays back the wait.
+You'll typically regenerate Standard results 3-4 times trying to get natural facial expressions, then switch to Pro anyway.
+Starting with Pro for face animations is faster end-to-end despite the longer single render.

 Always specify explicit camera direction.
 "Static camera" is a valid and important instruction — it tells the model to keep the frame locked so all motion comes from the subject.
 Without any camera instruction, Kling 3.0 defaults to adding its own camera movement, which can be distracting for portrait work.

 Kling 3.0 generates 5-second clips from your source image.
-At Standard tier (19 credits/second, 95 credits per clip), it's one of the most affordable image-to-video options on Martini — cheaper than Seedance 2.0 Standard (20 credits/second) and far cheaper than Ray 2 (120-320 credits depending on resolution).
-Pro tier (25 credits/second, 125 credits per clip) maintains the highest fidelity to the original image while adding the most natural human motion of any model.
+Standard tier is one of the quickest image-to-video options on Martini — faster than Seedance 2.0 Standard and Ray 2.
+Pro tier maintains the highest fidelity to the original image while adding the most natural human motion of any model.
 The decision between Kling 3.0 and the other animate-images models comes down to what's in the frame: people → Kling 3.0 Pro (unmatched facial expressions), camera work → Ray 2 (cinematic dollies and orbits with filmic grain), dramatic action or illustration → Seedance 2.0 (high-energy motion, anime/illustration specialty).
-For a production workflow, many creators draft in Kling Standard (95 credits) to test motion direction, then finalize in Kling Pro (125 credits) for human subjects or switch to Ray 2 (190 credits at 720p) for landscapes that need cinematic camera physics.
+For a production workflow, many creators draft in Kling Standard to test motion direction, then finalize in Kling Pro for human subjects or switch to Ray 2 at 720p for landscapes that need cinematic camera physics.

 Connect Kling 3.0 with other AI models on Martini's infinite canvas.
 No GPU required — start free.